Alfredo Baquerizo: Emergency Term to Restore Democracy

 In 1931, Baquerizo assumed the Presidency following the dramatic fall of the dictatorship of Colonel Luís Larrea Alba.
 During this one-year tenure, Baquerizo frequently exchanged telegrams with President Herbert Hoover of the United States of America.
 Wishing to put Ecuador's interests first and maintain the integrity of democracy, Baquerizo put aside his own interests and immediately called for a national election to establish an officially elected president.
 Neftalí Bonifaz, a right wing conservative won the subsequent election.
 However, a constitutional issue emerged; Bonifaz was accused of holding Peruvian nationality, as he was born in the Peruvian consulate in Quito, which rendered him ineligible for the presidency under the Ecuadorian Constitution.
 Congress, dominated by liberals and leftists, moved to invalidate Bonifaz's election.

 The streets of cities around Ecuador were rocked with violent protests between right-wing "Bonifazists" that demanded that Bonifaz was granted the Presidency, and left-wingers that demanded Alfredo Baquerizo Moreno not to hand the Presidency to Bonifaz due to the constitutional issue, but instead hand the Presidency to the left-wing candidate from the previous election.
 However, the Bonifazists began taking up arms and bloody massacres in the streets of Quito and Guayaquil followed, and Baquerizo was forced to hand the Presidency to a close associate of Bonifaz, to halt the progress of a violent civil war that had been brewing in the streets, which had already resulted in the killing of many civilians by the Bonifazists.

-However Baquerizo was not merely acting out of surrender or attempting to maintain peace at all cost – over several weeks prior to the handing over of the Presidency, Baquerizo had conjured up several military plans with his Generals.
+Over several weeks prior to the handing over of the Presidency, Baquerizo had conjured up several military plans with his Generals.
 Upon resigning and handing the Presidency to the associate of Bonifaz, Moreno sought asylum in the Argentinian Embassy, residing in a secured, steel-bolted room with three armed guards surrounding the entrance, whilst the Ecuadorian Military, loyal to Baquerizo, took to the streets and waged a Four-Day War against the Bonifazists, ultimately successfully suppressing the attempted civil war and ending the Bonifaz movement.
-Baquerizo emerged from hiding and held an election two months later, in which the liberal candidate peacefully won the election.
+Baquerizo emerged from hiding and held another peaceful election in which he did not run, resulting in the victory of the liberal candidate Alberto Guerrero Martínez.